-The DirectFlo uses pressurized air to perform its basic function.
+The PowerFlo® model PF2400 uses pressurized air to perform its basic function.
 While Comco's blasting machines incorporate relief valves and check valves to minimize the risk of an accident related to air pressure, Comco also recommends the following:

-- ✓ The air supply system should have a shutoff valve located upstream of the blasting machine so that the supply pressure can be turned off independently of the blaster. - Pressure relief valves should be incorporated into the supply system to minimize the risk from system over pressure. - \checkmark Anyone who will use the DF1400 should be trained in its basic operation. - ✓ The DirectFlo should always be turned OFF and vented prior to performing any maintenance. - ✓ When replacing parts during maintenance, use only Comco parts and verify that all installations are correct before using the DirectFlo.
+- √ The air supply system should have a shutoff valve located upstream of the blasting machine so that the supply pressure can be turned off independently of the blaster. - √ Pressure relief valves should be incorporated into the supply system to minimize the risk from system over pressure. - \checkmark Anyone who will use the PF2400 should be trained in its basic operation. - √ The PF2400 should always be turned OFF and vented prior to performing any maintenance. - √ When replacing parts during maintenance, use only Comco parts and verify that all installations are correct before using the PowerFlo® PF2400.

-Improper set-up or use of the DirectFlo DF1400 may result in a condition that could be hazardous.
+Improper set-up or use of the PowerFlo® model PF2400 may result in a condition that could be hazardous.
 All fittings and covers must be properly installed and tightened in order to minimize any hazard.